Positioning for entrepreneurs and employees

 This shows that the success of a company depends above all on the ingenuity and perseverance of its founders - and on the courage to try something new.
 But a healthy sense of reality is also important.
 The two originally wanted to write a booking software for the systematic recording of small hotels.

-But when doing research for their business plan, they found: "They already exist" - and they quickly became tour operators!
+But when they researched their business plan, they found: "They already exist" - and they quickly became tour operators!
 They also took their market research into their own hands by asking visitors at tourism trade fairs about their wishes.
 "The results have confirmed us," Martin told me.
 Such a healthy self-confidence is crucial for success: founders should structure their ideas in writing and always seek feedback.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!